w3f/polkadot-wiki/docs/learn/learn-staking.md

 Any potential validators can indicate their intention to be a validator candidate.
 Their candidacies are made public to all nominators, and a nominator in turn submits a list of up to {{ polkadot_max_nominations }}
 candidates that it supports.
 In the next era, a certain number of validators having the most DOT backing get elected and become active.
-As a nominator, a minimum of {{ min_nominator_intention }} DOT is required to submit an intention to nominate.
+As a nominator, a minimum of {{ min_nominator_intention }} is required to submit an intention to nominate.
 The nomination intents are placed in a semi-sorted list called [bags-list](https://github.com/paritytech/substrate/pull/9507).
 The bags list has two primary components, bags and nodes.
 The list is composed of bags that each describe a range of